Rubru94/astro-project/01-foundation/trpc-server/README.md

 npm run dev
 ```

-Try editing the ts files to see the type checking in action :)
+Try editing the ts files to see the type checking in action.

 ## Building